Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 On first exposure to an antigen:

-There is a lag period of several days before antibodies are detectable.
+There is a lag period of several days while naive lymphocytes are activated, clonally expanded, and differentiated.

 8.2 Secondary response